-the Government points to a statement made by b(1), b(2), b(6) that he could identify ISN 33 by his kunya, 6 because ^{b(1)} b(1) 15 JE 29 at 1; JE 38 at 5.
-A significant problem with this testimony is that there is no other evidence placing Al-Adahi in Afghanistan prior to July of 2001. b(1), b(6) b(1), b(6) Id.
-Additionally, when he was later shown ISN 33, 6 claimed the man's name was 6 whose kunya is Generating JE 101 at 2; cf. JE 104 at 2 (reporting that detainee uninvolved in this case had a Saudi uncle named who clearly was not same man as Al-Adahi).
+b(1), b(2), b(6)the Government points to a statement made by b(1), b(2), b(6)that he could identify ISN 33 by his kunya, because b(1)JE 29 at 1; JE 38 at 5. significant problem with this testimony is that there is no other evidence placing Al-Adahi in Afghanistan prior to July of 2001. b(1), b(6)b(1), b(6) Id.
+Additionally, when he was later shown claimed the man's name was whose kunya is cf. JE 104 at 2 (reporting that JE 101 at 2; detainee uninvolved in this case had a Saudi uncle named who clearly was not same man as Al-Adahi).
 The Government claims this is simply a mis-identification.
-When coupled with the early- 2000 date given by find in an earlier statement, the misidentification casts serious doubt on the accuracy of his statements.
-Petitioner insists that his only travel out of in July of 2001, when he escorted his sister to Kandahar.
-In $\frac{15}{15}$ To August of 2002 $\frac{6}{100}$ provided a physical degenintion of 6 who he claimed was a "chief trainer."
+When coupled with the early-2000 date given by in an earlier statement, the misidentification casts serious doubt on the accuracy of his statements.

+Petitioner insists that his only travel out of course occurred in July of 2001, when he escorted his sister to Kandahar.
+In

+In August of 2003, provided a physical description of who he claimed was a "chief trainer."
 JE 102 at 1.
-1, 6 support of this position, he presents documents from

 JE 71, where he had worked for about 20 years before departing for Afghanistan, JE 13 at 1.
 The documents purport to show that Al-Adahi requested six months of non-paid leave on July 9, 2001.
-Id. at Attachment B.16 They also purport to show that he was on the company's payroll in June of 2000 and April of 2001, id. at Attachments C, E; that he was eligible for an annual bonus for 2000, id. at Attachment D; and that he appeared on a list of employees whose staff allowances were not subject to retirement deduction in 2000, id. at Attachment F. Each document was signed, and many were stamped.
+Id. at Attachment B. 16 They also purport to show that he was on the company's payroll in June of 2000 and April of 2001, id. at Attachments C, E; that he was eligible for an annual bonus for 2000, id. at Attachment D; and that he appeared on a list of employees whose staff allowances were not subject to retirement deduction in 2000, id. at Attachment F. Each document was signed, and many were stamped.
 Id.

 Petitioner has represented that they are authentic documents, based chiefly on the declaration of an employee at the National Organization for Defending Rights and Freedoms ("HOOD").

-Pet.'s Ex. ("PE") 2.
-Teports that he delivered counsel's request for these documents to the Teoret Counsel via a relative of Al-Adahi's, and then emailed counsel the documents contained in Joint Exhibit 71.
+Pet.'s Ex. ("PE") 2. reports that he delivered counsel's request for these documents to the via a relative of Al-Adahi's, and then emailed counsel the documents contained in Joint Exhibit 71.
 PE 2 at 2.

 The Government objects to the reliability of the documents.

 It points out several mis-translations of key dates, including one where the company cut ties with Al-Adahi because of his inclusion on a February 2001 list of Guantanamo Bay detainees.
 JE 71 at Attachment A. Because the facility was not detaining suspects in the War on Terror at that point, the Government argues that the accuracy of the documents cannot be relied upon.

-16 In what appears to be the only instance in the record where Al-Adahi veered from his story that he intended to spend an extended period of time in Afghanistan, he told interrogators in 2006 that "he was only to stay one day [in Afghanistan] and return to 1 JE 25 at 2.
+In what appears to be the only instance in the record where Al-Adahi veered from his story that he intended to spend an extended period of time in Afghanistan, he told interrogators in 2006 that "he was only to stay one day [in Afghanistan] and return to Terror JE 25 at 2.